fable-compiler/Fable/docs/plugins.md

 ```

 First we create an empty object expression using one of the union cases of
-`Fabel.Expr`.
+`Fable.Expr`.
 Though not strictly necessary in this case, it's important to get
 used to add the `range` information to the syntax elements we create so source maps
 can be generated correctly allowing us to debug the F# source.